common-workflow-language/common-workflow-language/core/tool-description.md

 It represents a software application and accompanying description.
-Tool description is a [JSON-LD](http://www.w3.org/TR/2014/REC-json-ld-20140116/) document that enables its inclusion in workflows, scheduling, execution and UI generation.
+Tool description is a [JSON-LD](http://www.w3.org/TR/2014/REC-json-ld-20140116/) document that enables its inclusion in workflows, execution and UI generation.

 ## Basic file format